The Truth about Exterior Stone

 Long before modern materials started popping up, traditional builders always selected vinyl siding for home exteriors.
 Recently, this material has taken more of a backseat, as modern builders have started to use trendy manufactured stone products that may or may not contain actual stone.
 This recent movement has allowed us to raise the question, what’s so great about exterior stone?

 When water damage has been found, be sure to call our team at Taylored Restoration.
-We can take care of wood rot, interior/exterior repairs, mold remediation, and water damage restoration, and more.
-Our team will clean-up, repair and do the job right so you can rest easy at night knowing that you have the experts on your side!
+We can take care of wood rot, interior/exterior repairs, mold remediation, water damage restoration, and more.
+Our team will clean up, repair, and do the job right so you can rest easy at night knowing that you have the experts on your side!